-I have witnessed God's Spirit filling a place of worship; in my earlier days in the church, but not of the same magnitude today.
-It was a mighty revival spirit (that of God's Spirit) flowing in the midst of those whose hearts and lives were in tune to God and His Son; and if not, conviction would flow, with a change of heart taking place, adding more to the kingdom of God!
+I have witnessed God's Spirit filling a place of worship with a mighty revival spirit, in my earlier days in the church, but not in the same magnitude today.
+It was a mighty revival spirit flowing in the midst of those whose hearts and lives were in tune to God and His Son; and if not, conviction would come, with a change of heart taking place, adding more to the kingdom of God!

 General Booth of the Salvation Army stated: I consider the chief dangers that confront the coming century will be Religion without the Holy Ghost; Christianity without Christ; Forgiveness without regeneration; Morality without God; and Heaven without Hell.

-If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways, then will I hear from heaven, and will forgive their sin, and will heal their land.
+2 Chronicles 7:14 needs to come into focus of any nation (individual) who have withdrawn away from a close relationship with God: If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways, then will I hear from heaven, and will forgive their sin, and will heal their land.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.